 Cyber Spying, Identity Theft – You And Spokeo.com

-I realize that I’m somewhat of a public figure (for better or worse) but I’m also an absolute neurotic freak about my privacy.
+I realize that I’m somewhat of a public figure (for better or worse) but I’m also fond of my privacy.
 You know, stuff that just isn’t anyone’s business.
-Personal stuff, financial stuff.
 Do yourself a favor and check out the website I hate the most, because you’re probably on it.
 And then we can both hate it.

 I hate spokeo.com.
 It actually pisses me off.
 I’m one of those people who paid good money every month to have my stuff unlisted in the phone books.
 Every year I register on the Do Not Call registry.
 Well, this stupid website blows all that effort out the window by just gathering every bit of B.S. about you that is publicly available and puts it IN ONE PLACE FOR ANY JERK TO SEE.

 Yeah, that’s right.
 I can take a look at your house.
 See about how much it’s worth.
 Look at how many family members live there with you and what their names are.
 See why this site pisses me off?

 “Spokeo is a social network aggregator web site that aggregates data from many online and offline sources (such as phone directories, social networks, photo albums, marketing surveys, mailing lists, government censuses, real estate listings, and business websites).
 This aggregated data may include demographic data, social profiles, and estimated property and wealth values.